Posted on 11 November 2019

 Illumination of the Soul

 In 386, St. Augustine converted to Christianity and he argued that there are limits to how far reason can go in your religious questions.
-Christianity is a divine mystery that you can only perceive through faith.
-But, if you believe in Christianity, God will illuminate the soul so that you can experience the sort of supernatural knowledge of God.
+He viewed Christianity as a divine mystery that you can only perceive through faith.
+But, if you believe in Christianity, God will illuminate the soul so that you can experience the supernatural knowledge of God.

 St. Augustine maintained that there is an insurmountable barrier between God and the world.
 In this he stands firmly on biblical ground, rejecting the doctrine of Plotonius that everything is one.